HEALTH CONCERNS

 • how severe it is, rating it from 1 to 10

 Importantly, make sure you’re still consuming the nutrients you need.
 For example, according to the Arthritis Foundation , to get your daily dose of calcium, you might try kale, chickpeas, collard greens, almonds, and soy milk.
-Parsley’s health coaches work with members one on one to make sure they’re meeting their nutritional needs.
+Parsley’s health coaches work with members one-on-one to make sure they’re meeting their nutritional needs.

 Mindfulness and meditation